dontcry2013/MaxScale/Documentation/Routers/ReadWriteSplit.md

 versions a value without a unit may be rejected.
 Note that since the granularity of the timeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.

-### `causal_reads_mode`

-This parameter controls at which level the causality between reads and writes is applied.
-The parameter was added in MaxScale 2.5.0 and is set to `local` by default.

-The possible values for this parameter are:

-* `local`

-  * Writes are locally visible.
-Writes are guaranteed to be visible only to the connection that does it.
-Unrelated modifications done by other connections are not visible.

-* `global`

-  * Writes are globally visible.
-If one connection writes a value, all connections to the same service will see it.
-In general this mode is slower than the `local` mode due to the extra synchronization it has to do.
-This guarantees global happens-before ordering of reads when all transactions are inside a single GTID domain.
-Multi-domain use of causal_reads can cause non-causal reads to occur which is why it is highly recommended to avoid this when the global causal reads mode is used.

-* `fast`

-  * This mode is similar to the `local` mode where it will only affect the connection that does the write but where the `local` mode waits for a slave server to catch up, the `fast` mode will only use servers that are known to have replicated the write.
-This means that if no slave has replicated the write, the master where the write was done will be used.
-The value of `causal_reads_timeout` is ignored in this mode.

 ### `lazy_connect`